Nail the paramedical exam—your key to securing favorable life insurance rates. This guide provides a comprehensive roadmap to simplify the process.

 For example, if your labs test positive for marijuana, it may trigger tests for other illegal drugs.

 Elevated liver functions related to alcohol use can cause a failed paramed exam.
-A CDT (Carbohydrate-deficient Transferrin) test provides a better picture of alcohol use over the past 2-3 weeks.
+A CDT test for alcohol use (Carbohydrate-deficient Transferrin) test provides a better picture of alcohol consumption over the past 2-3 weeks.

 A positive CDT is the “kiss of death” in underwriting.